Menu

 return [Send("research_one", {"question": q}) for q in state["sub_questions"]]

-No. Tavily is convenient because it returns clean text, but you can substitute any search API.
-DuckDuckGo (via langchain-community), SerpAPI, or even a custom RAG pipeline over your own documents would work.
-Just replace the search_tool instance.
+No. Tavily is handy because it gives you clean text, but you can plug in any search tool.
+DuckDuckGo (via langchain-community), SerpAPI, or even a RAG pipeline over your own docs would all work.
+Just swap out the search_tool object.

-Add a sleep between API calls in the researcher loop: time.sleep(1).
-For production, use a proper rate limiter like tenacity with exponential backoff.
-Tavily’s free tier allows 1,000 searches per month.
-OpenAI rate limits depend on your plan tier.
+Add a short pause between API calls in the researcher loop: time.sleep(1).
+For production, use a retry library like tenacity with backoff.
+Tavily’s free tier gives you 1,000 searches a month.
+OpenAI rate limits depend on your plan.

 References